marijnh/Eloquent-JavaScript/03_functions.md

 {{index ["control flow", functions], "execution order", "console.log"}}

 A run through this program goes roughly like this: the call to `greet` causes control to jump to the start of that function (line 2).
 The function calls `console.log`, which takes control, does its job, and then returns control to line 2.
-There it reaches the end of the `greet` function, so it returns to the place that called it, which is line 4.
+There, it reaches the end of the `greet` function, so it returns to the place that called it—line 4.
 The line after that calls `console.log` again.
 After that returns, the program reaches its end.

 We could show the flow of control schematically like this: